OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     so changing that version could break their code.
-If, however, you update your distribution's version id, then users of your distribution have the option to either use the updated distribution and make whatever modifications are necessary to their own code to make it work, or stick with an older version that already works with their code.
+If, however, you update your distribution's version id, then users of your distribution have the option to either use the updated distribution and make whatever modifications are necessary to their own code to make it work or stick with an older version that already works with their code.
 The value of *version* is specified as a string, e.g., '1.0.4'.

 **packages**
-    In the case where you have only one module there will be only one package, but the egg format allows for the existence of multiple packages.
-You can specify *packages* as an explicit list of strings, but the easiest thing to do is to use the ``find_packages()`` function from setuptools as shown in the example above.
+    In the case where you have only one module, there will be only one package, but the egg format allows for the existence of multiple packages.
+You can specify *packages* as an explicit list of strings, but the easiest thing to do is to use the *find_packages()* function from setuptools as shown in the example above.

 **install_requires**
     This specifies the packages that your egg depends upon.
 Note that you